koo-ec/koo-ec/README.md

 - ⚡ Fun fact: ...
 -->
 ##
-<p align = 'justify'>I am currently pursuing PhD degree with the University of Hull, Hull, UK, and involving in a project called DREAM: data-driven reliability-centred evolutionary and automated maintenance for offshore wind farms.
+<p align = 'justify'>I am a research associate at the University of Hull, Hull, UK, and involving in a project called SESAME: Secure and Safe Multi-Robot Systems .The SESAME project is developing advanced technologies that will deliver an open, modular, configurable, model-based approach for the systematic engineering of dependable multi-robot systems.
 I am also doing research as a member of the dependable intelligent systems lab.</p>

 ## ⚗️ Current Research Projects
 <table style="width:100%">